genovese/make-hash/README.md

     (do-something turtles)

-This is not horrible, but its 10 lines are mostly repeated boiler plate code that visually obscures the relationships in the table.
-And if this were a local definition, as in a let, even more syntactic infrastructure would be required (i.e., another level of let).
+This is not horrible by any means, but the repeated `setf`'s force an assignment-oriented block of statements and visually obscure the relationships in the table.
+And in practice, even more syntactic infrastructure is usually required (e.g., another level of let for a local definition, a loop for a larger hash table).
+While it is certainly a matter of taste which form one prefers, the goal of `make-hash' is to allow a more convenient, functional-style hash table construction that is consistent with constructors for lists, vectors, and arrays.
 Compare the above with

     (make-hash :size 9 :test 'eq
                :initial-contents '(howard-kaylan (musician lead-singer)